 • Executive MA in Global Affairs and Management (Washington, DC)

-• Executive Master of Global Management: Space Leadership, Business, and Policy (Los Angeles)
+January 2024 start, applies to: Master of Global Management; Executive Master of Global Management: Space Leadership, Business, and Policy

-Standardized Exam Scores: Thunderbird requires the GRE or GMAT, but offers waivers to qualified applicants based on years of prior work experience and GPA.
-In addition, non-native English speakers may be required to take pre-degree English instruction to meet the needed level of proficiency.
+Standardized Exam Scores: GRE or GMAT required.
+Waivers offered to qualified applicants based on years of prior work experience and GPA.
+Non-native English speakers may be required to take pre-degree English instruction to meet the needed level of proficiency.

-Recommendation Letters: For most programs, Thunderbird requires at least one professional or academic reference, preferably from individuals with direct and recent knowledge of the applicant’s performance and potential.
+Recommendation Letters: For most programs, at least one professional or academic reference, preferably from individuals with direct and recent knowledge of the applicant’s performance and potential.

 Application Checklist: https://thunderbird.asu.edu